 Dallas Paternity Lawyers

-Helping Parents Establish Paternity in Rockwall and Throughout Texas
+Guiding Parents in Establishing Paternity Across Rockwall and Texas

 When a child is born to parents who are not married, an official Acknowledgement of Paternity may be signed by the child’s mother and the man claiming to be the child’s father to establish paternity.
 Without established paternity rights, the father of the child is without the legal authority to exercise his rights as a father, such as having a say in the child’s medical care and visitation rights.
 Additionally, until paternity is established, a mother may not be able to obtain support for the child from the man she believes is the father of the child.